bonasio-lab/LIDAR/README.md

 -bowtie2<br />
 <br />
 Other than COPE, these can be installed with conda:<br />
-conda create -n LIDAR -c bioconda cutadapt trim-galore umi_tools bowtie2 samtools=1.16 gmap=2019.02.26 STAR=2.7.10a bbmap<br />
+conda create -n LIDAR -c bioconda cutadapt trim-galore umi_tools bowtie2 samtools=1.16 gmap=2019.02.26 STAR=2.7.10a bbmap bedtools<br />
 <br />
 <br />
 R packages for downstream analysis (can be run without downstream analysis)<br />